 BBQ guides icon.BBQ Guides

-How to Use a Smoker Box — Add Smoky Flavor on a Standard Grill
+How to Use a Smoker Box on Your Gas or Charcoal Grill

 Did you choose a gas grill for convenience?
 No room for more than one piece of equipment in your outdoor space?
 Smoking food may seem like an unachievable dream to you.
 Not anymore!
 Discover how to use a smoker box to take your backyard grilling game to the next level.